Cooling vest: Uses

 The effects of cooling vests on athletes to improve their performance has been evaluated on several occasions; at the 2004 Summer Olympics several Americans and Australians were fitted with cooling vests supplied by Nike, used prior to their events.

 Cooling vests are also used by persons with multiple sclerosis.
-In multiple sclerosis, nerve fibers become demyelinated which leads to pain and discomfort when temperature is elevated.
+In multiple sclerosis, nerve fibers become demyelinated, which leads to pain and discomfort when temperature is elevated.
 Nerve fibers may also be remyelinating or in the process of repairing themselves, and still be sensitive to elevated temperatures.
-The cooling vest keeps the patient's temperature down, reducing the pain symptoms.
+The cooling vest keeps the patient's temperature down, reducing pain.
 In 2005, a 12-week study at the University of Buffalo was funded by the National Institute on Disability and Rehabilitation Research, a division of the U.S. Department of Education, to determine if people with multiple sclerosis could exercise longer with the help of a cooling vest.

 Cooling vests are also used by large workforces in the industrial markets from construction to oil and gas.
-In 2018, the Supreme Committee for Delivery & Legacy developed a state of the art cooling suit using evaporative cooling technology to help its 30,000 workforce complete the building of the Qatar 2022 World Cup Stadiums.
-This is believed to be the largest and most significant deployment of cooling workwear delivered and consulted by TechNiche UK.
+In 2018, Qatar's Supreme Committee for Delivery & Legacy developed a state-of-the-art cooling suit using evaporative cooling technology to help its 30,000 workforce complete the building of the 2022 World Cup stadiums.

+Availability of water-flow cooling vests was mandated in 2025 by the FIA for Formula One motor-racing drivers in hot conditions.
+Drivers can opt out, but must then carry ballast of equivalent weight to the equipment.